asyml/texar-pytorch/examples/gpt-2/README.md

 example will fit the GPT-2 model on `train.txt`, evaluate perplexity on `dev.txt`, and do continuation generation using `test.txt` as the context.

-Run the following cmd to transform the data into [pickle](https://docs.python.org/3/library/pickle.html) format and perform processing such as truncation, BPE encoding, adding special tokens, etc:
+Run the following command to transform the data into [pickle](https://docs.python.org/3/library/pickle.html) format and perform processing such as truncation, BPE encoding, adding special tokens, etc:

 ```bash